Can A Bad CV Joint Affect The Transmission?

 Problems in a Bad CV Joint Interpreted As Problems In A Transmission

-Most of the time, some car owners assume that wheels, tie rods, sway bar has any link with the transmission system, due to which they assume that any vibration, clunking, or popping noise coming out from the front of the vehicle when taking a turn or accelerating a vehicle is attributed to the bad transmission.
+As a result, they assume that any vibration, clunking, or popping noise coming out from the front of the vehicle when taking a turn or accelerating a vehicle is attributed to the bad transmission.
+So, noises from the car front don’t always mean just the transmission is broken.

 Actually, when a CV joint becomes bad, torque from the transmission is not being smoothly transferred to the wheels via CV joints, due to which your vehicle may vibrate or makes clunking when accelerating or even shifting from drive to reverse.